-I asked her what was going on and she went on to tell me about a trade she had been in.
-It was on HES.
+I asked her what was going on and she went on to tell me about a trade she had just completed.
+It was on Hess Corporation: HES.
 She entered the trade on October 17 @ 79.60.
 It was a morning gap after a reversal candlestick formation.
 She was convinced this one would be a winner.
-By the time she called me the week before Christmas her $75 December Call options had expired worthless.
-Over $10,000.
-Poof.
-Gone.
-Expired.
-Worthless.
-And worthless is how she felt.
+By the time she called me the week before Christmas her $75, December Call options had expired worthless.
+Over $10,000; poof, gone, expired, worthless; and worthless is how she felt.

-In reality Liz was not (and is not) worthless.
+In reality, Liz was not (and is not) worthless.
 What she was is desperate.
 Desperate to feel progress.
 Desperate to get ahead in her trades.
-Desperate to feel confident that she will not be the reason for her own financial demise.
+Desperate to feel confident that she will not be the reason for her financial demise.
 Desperate to find answers and not re-live this pain.

-Without a critical plan of action this trader will become a washed out casualty of the market.
-The good news is with a few small tweaks she can turn these losing trades into winning trades or at the very least she can make them trades with a very limited downside loss.
+Without a critical plan of action, this trader will become a washed-out casualty of the market.
+The good news is with a few small tweaks she can turn these losing trades into winning trades or at the very least she can make trades with a very limited downside loss.

-For starters Liz made several assumptions on this trade that ultimately led to a huge loss.
+For starters, Liz made several assumptions on this trade that ultimately led to a huge loss.
 The first was her assumption that oil had to go back up.
-Liz just could not understand why oil was so cheap and she just “knew” that oil had to go back up.
-The bullish candlestick patterns and the morning gap were all the confirmation she needed (in her mind) to enter this trade and hop on board for a bullish run.
+Liz could not understand why oil was so cheap and she just “knew” that oil had to go back up.
+The bullish candlestick patterns and the morning gap were all the confirmation she needed to enter this trade and hop on board for a bullish run.

 The next assumption Liz made was the assumption that if it did not go up immediately, it would go up eventually.
 She held on to the trade, even after it gave very clear signals that it was bad, hoping (and praying) that the trade would go back up.

-In addition to the two assumptions she made two fatal mistakes.
+In addition to the two assumptions, she made two fatal mistakes.
 The first is she bought an option contract without considering the reality that eventually this option would expire.
-She treated it just like a regular stock and when the 3rd Friday in December came, she suddenly remembered options do in fact expire.
+She treated it just like a regular stock, and when the 3rd Friday in December came, she suddenly remembered options do expire.

 Now here is the interesting conundrum.
 Like most people, Liz was worried about the loss of her money.
 But the money isn’t important.
 I’m not worried about the loss of her money - I’m worried about her loss of confidence and the emotional turmoil she has put herself through.

-I think there may be only one thing human beings hate more than losing money and that is... admitting they lost money because they made a wrong decision!
-It is the deep human need to be right, mixed with the deep human desire to not lose money, that leads people to enter a stock trade and hold on for dear life, even when they really know (deep down) this trade is destined to be a loser.
+I think there may be only one thing human beings hate more than losing money and that is admitting they lost money because they made a wrong decision!
+It is the deep human need to be right, mixed with the deep human desire not to lose money, that leads people to enter a stock trade and hold on for dear life, even when they know this trade is destined to be a loser.

-We have all heard quips about how the stock market eventually goes up, and if you just hold on long enough your trade will turn back into a winner.
-Unfortunately this just isn’t the case.
+We have all heard quips about how the stock market eventually goes up, and if you hold on long enough, your trade will turn back into a winner.
+Unfortunately, this isn’t the case.
 Some stocks never come back.
-Some stocks may come back eventually but it may take 8-10 years.
+Some stocks may come back eventually, but it may take 8-10 years.
 This uncertainty leads to sayings like “buy hold and pray!”

-But when I talk about values, what I am really talking about is needs.
+But when I talk about values, what I am talking about is needs.